microsoft/CodeXGLUE/Code-Code/Clone-detection-POJ-104/README.md

 ## Task Definition

 Given a code and a collection of candidates as the input, the task is to return Top K codes with the same semantic.
 Models are evaluated by MAP@R score.
 MAP@R is defined as the mean of average precision scores, each of which is evaluated for retrieving R most similar samples given a query.
-For a code (query), R is the number of codes in the same class, i.e. R=499 in this dataset.
+For a code (query), R is the number of other codes in the same class, i.e. R=499 in this dataset.

 ## Dataset